Featured Priority: Vaccine Confidence

 The report includes recommendations to the Assistant Secretary for Health (ASH) on how improving vaccine confidence can help reach Healthy People 2020 immunization coverage targets.

-In line with its focus on filling gaps in the immunization system through coordination and collaboration, NVPO is leading the effort to understand and increase vaccine confidence across the life course.
-NVPO’s vaccine confidence strategy focuses on:
+As part of our efforts to fill gaps in the immunization system through coordination and collaboration, the Office of Infectious Disease and HIV/AIDS Policy is leading the effort to understand and increase vaccine confidence across the life course.
+OIDP's vaccine confidence strategy focuses on:

-NVPO funds collaborative research opportunities to strengthen the current knowledge base of vaccine confidence.
-In addition to providing funding, NVPO assists these research partners by:
+OIDP funds collaborative research opportunities to strengthen the current knowledge base of vaccine confidence.
+In addition to providing funding, OIDP assists these research partners by:

 - Providing support for project design